 Managing content over time is both continuing, transactional processes (“we publish three news releases per week”) and discrete projects (“we are releasing a new section to support our new product line”).
 Projects require a different skill set than operations.

 Goals need to be defined, timelines need to be developed, the budget needs to get funding, development changes need to be scoped, external contractors might need to be engaged, etc. Projects have a lifecycle — they begin, are executed, then are closed and the results need to be integrated with the “standard” content management processes that have already been defined.

 Stepping up one level from project management, we can look at our digital efforts as a product that needs to be managed over time.
-How do the individual projects combine for form something larger, and how do they need to be coordinate to come together effectively, and not run over each other or work at cross-purposes?
+How do the individual projects combine for form something larger, and how do they need to be coordinated to come together effectively, and not run over each other or work at cross-purposes?